 Finally, look for local festivals and events, and ask about renting a booth or table to promote your Grove.
 Print out flyers about your Grove, and have members at the table to answer any questions the public might have.

 How to Incorporate Your Grove as a Nonprofit

 Note that IT IS NOT NECESSARY in the United States to incorporate your Grove as a nonprofit, since the First Amendment guarantees separation of church (or Grove) and state, therefore there is no legal requirement to incorporate your Grove; however, there may be certain tax advantages and other benefits in doing so.
+This usually only applies if your Grove holds property in common with all members.
 If you’re interested, you can consult with an attorney or accountant for further assistance.
 The information below is provided for your consideration should you decide to go this route.